 Urbanisation and population shift are still the general drivers of construction and will maintain the need for both housing and business construction in growth centres, which are SRV’s strategic focal points.
 According to VTT’s forecast, urbanisation will continue, as Finland’s urbanisation ratio is clearly lagging behind other industrialised nations, such as Sweden.
-For example, the Helsinki region’s 14 municipalities have made a joint MAL Plan.
-The plan’s target state is for the Helsinki region to have two million residents and more than a million jobs by 2050.
-This would mean about 500,000 more residents and 300,000 more jobs than in 2018.
-(Sources: Helsinki Region Trends 1/2019 & VTT).
+(Source: Helsinki Region Trends 1/2019 & VTT).

-Construction of new housing has been at a record high in recent years, especially in the Greater Helsinki Area and other large cities such as Tampere and Turku.
-Housing construction is expected to slow down this year, with start-ups in Finland began to decline last year and are estimated to decrease further this year from about 38,000 to around 32,000 units.
+Construction of new housing has been at a record high in recent years, especially in the Greater Helsinki Area and other large growth centres such as Tampere and Turku.
+However, housing construction is expected to become muted this year.
+Housing start-ups in Finland began to decline last year and are estimated to decrease further this year from about 38,000 to around 32,000 units.
 (Business cycle review by the Confederation of Finnish Construction Industries RT, 2/2019.)
 However, the general uncertainty and difficulties in advance marketing arising from the coronavirus pandemic are slowing down trade and might cause housing production projects to be significantly postponed.

 In the case of business construction, the construction of healthcare buildings and schools remains brisk due to ongoing projects.
 That said, the coronavirus pandemic will have a significant impact on the near-term development of business construction as a whole.
 However, price pressures on construction have decreased due to the trend in the general business climate.
 According to Statistics Finland, construction costs in February had risen by 0.2 per cent year-on-year.
 (Source: Business cycle review by the Confederation of Finnish Construction Industries RT, 2/2019, Statistics Finland, Building Cost Index.)